AbsaOSS/fa-db/README.md

 * `class DoobieOptionalResultFunction` - abstract class for DB functions returning optional result
 * `class DoobieSingleResultFunctionWithStatus` - abstract class for DB functions with status handling; it requires an implementation of `StatusHandling` to be mixed-in (`StandardStatusHandling` available out-of-the-box)
-* `class DoobieMultipleResultFunctionWithStatus` - as `DoobieSingleResultFunctionWithStatus` but for multiple record retrieval, it requires an implementation of `StatusAggregator` to be mixed-in (`ByFirstErrorStatusAggregator`, `ByFirstRowStatusAggregator`, and `ByMajorityErrorsStatusAggregator` available out of the box)
+* `class DoobieMultipleResultFunctionWithStatus` - as `DoobieSingleResultFunctionWithStatus` but for multiple record retrieval
+* `class DoobieMultipleResultFunctionWithAggStatus` - as `DoobieMultipleResultFunctionWithStatus` but it aggregates the statuses into a single record.
+It requires an implementation of `StatusAggregator` to be mixed-in (`ByFirstErrorStatusAggregator`, `ByFirstRowStatusAggregator`, and `ByMajorityErrorsStatusAggregator` available out of the box)
 * `class DoobieOptionalResultFunctionWithStatus` - as `DoobieSingleResultFunctionWithStatus` but the returning record